Management plan compartment 17

 HLS objectives

-All current extent of heathland, especially along roadside and car park area.
-Coppice gorse in a rotation to diversify the structure and allow to re-grow where it does not compete with heather and grassland.
+All current extent of grassland, especially along roadside and car park area.
+Coppice gorse in a rotation to diversify the structure and treat stumps where it does not compete with grassland.

-Keep gorse and scrub clear of ant hills on western end of compartment.
+Keep gorse and scrub clear of anthills on western end of compartment.
+Maintain some gorse screening alongside the road.

-Fly tipping is a problem here.
-Keeping gorse short will help alleviate this problem.
+Fly tipping has been a problem here.
+Keeping gorse short will help alleviate this.

-17D.2) Restore heathland.
-Towards east of subcompartment.
+17D.2) Restore heathland and acid grassland.
+Towards west of subcompartment.
 Spray bracken and scarify soil to encourage heather regeneration.

-17D.4) maintain openness of marshy area.
+17D.3) Maintain openness of marshy glade.
 North of subcompartment.
 Cut and treat scrub.

-17D.5) Maintain current extent and diversity of woodland.
+17D.4) Maintain current extent and diversity of woodland.
 All woodland.
 Minimum intervention.
-Protect boundary oaks from encroachment and damage.

 This is a narrow roadside patch of grassland locally known as School Green, regularly mown with a well used, surfaced path.